 At the end of the day, motivation is built on a foundation of trust.
 And trust is built when people feel genuinely heard.
 As a leader, one of the most important things you can do is create an environment where your team feels safe enough to be honest—about their struggles, their ideas, and their feedback.
 When you actively listen without judgment, you show respect and empathy.
 This psychological safety is crucial.
 It allows reps to share their challenges and ask for help, which ultimately strengthens the entire team and leads to higher motivation and better performance.

-Why Your Company Culture is Your Greatest Motivator
+Why Your Company Culture Is Your Greatest Motivator

 While individual strategies like goal-setting and recognition are powerful, they won’t stick if your company culture is working against you.
 Think of your culture as the operating system for your team.
 If it’s buggy or outdated, even the best software—or motivation tactic—will fail to run properly.
 A positive, supportive culture is what truly sustains motivation through the inevitable highs and lows of sales.
 It’s the foundation that makes resilience, collaboration, and genuine drive possible.